blazsuhadolnik/subtitle_mkv/README.md

 In bash terminal run command:
 `sudo apt-get install mkvtoolnix`
 Where code mean:
-* `sudo` command execute as root
+* `sudo` command execute as root,
-* `apt-get` repository from debian distribution (similar to `yum` in arch linux)
+* `apt-get` repository from debian distribution (similar to `yum` in arch linux),
-* `install` to tell repository for installation package
+* `install` to tell repository for installation package,
-* `mkvtoolnix` packet which we install. for install more packages seperate them with space If install not work, install apt-transport-https first (`sudo apt-get install apt-transport-https first`)
+* `mkvtoolnix` packet which we install. for install more packages seperate them with space.

+If install not work, install apt-transport-https first (`sudo apt-get install apt-transport-https first`).
 ## 2. Information about tracks ##
 For extracting subtitle track from `.mkv` file we need know which track is subtitle.
 This we do with command: